shadax1/yt_concat/README.md

 https://www.youtube.com/watch?v=EhKXCrV2eJw 4:44 0:09
 https://www.youtube.com/watch?v=EhKXCrV2eJw 5:50 0:21
 ```
 This will concatenate all these clips together into a single `mp4` file.

-**Note:** when using `mp4`, don't mix different video resolutions or it won't work.
+You can also mix different video links.
+Note that if you plan to mix different links with the `mp4` tag, then their maximum resolutions need to be the same or it will create errors.

 Finally, open a command line and type:
 ```